 We aim to promote and develop high standards of education across Europe so that all agencies involved in healthcare, including those responsible for healthcare policy, can have confidence in the competence, safety and ethical behaviour of TCM practitioners in treating the public.
-We foster the exchange of expertise and information among different teaching institutions and representatives from member associations with a responsibility for education all over Europe.

 We aim to strengthen international academic exchange and assist academic collaboration with European colleges and universities.

 We hold a wealth of experience that we share for the benefit of every member.
-From informal meet ups to news letters, special events and forum discussions.
+From informal meet ups to newsletters, special events and forum discussions.

 We lobby for the common interests of our members by getting a voice on relevant EU committees and forums concerned with complementary therapies.
 This way we can inform and educate decision makers on policy and provision, with particular reference to TCM therapies